 The act of caring for an aging parent is not one that many plan in advance.
 Instead, caregivers are thrust into a scary, stressful, challenging situation out of necessity and love.
-Since many people do not have time to prepare, there is a lot of “learning on the job” and a lot of trial and error that happens as a caregiver.
+Since many people do not have time to prepare, there is a lot of “learning on the job” and a lot of trial and error that happens as a caregiver, which can create a new source of stress in your life.

-And while there are plenty of resources available to help you navigate your caregiving journey with a little more ease, the best thing you can do is learn to master stress management for caregivers.
+While there are plenty of resources available to help you navigate your caregiving journey with a little more ease, the best thing you can do is learn to master stress management for caregivers, to help keep you healthy and prevent caregiver burnout.

 When you are caring for an aging parent, time becomes a precious commodity and what little of it you have is usually not reserved for yourself.
 This leads to a lack of self-care, especially when it comes to your mental well-being.
-When your baseline is stress, it becomes hard to recognize the complex mix of other emotions that you may feel on a daily basis.
+When your baseline is stress, it becomes hard to recognize the complex mix of other emotions that you may feel on a daily basis, which can lead to caregiver burnout.
 Taking the time to be still and quiet, allows you to become more self-reflexive and better identify your emotional needs.

 Talk about a great way to reduce stress!